cybernetics/JTemplate/README.md

         }
     }

-A specific representation is requested by appending a tilde ("~") character to the service URL, followed by a file extension associated with the desired document type.
+A specific representation is requested by appending a tilde ("~") character to the service URL, followed by a file extension representing the desired document type.
 The MIME type associated with the extension is used to identify the template to apply.

-For example, a `GET` for this URL would produce a JSON document containing the result of the calculations:
+For example, a `GET` for the following URL would return the default JSON response:

     /statistics?values=1&values=3&values=5

-However, a `GET` for the following URL would return an HTML document produced by applying the template defined in _statistics~html.txt_ to the result:
+However, a `GET` for this URL would return an HTML document produced by applying the template defined in _statistics~html.txt_ to the result:

     /statistics/~html?values=1&values=3&values=5